Sheng-Xian/Ratings_Prediction_of_Airbnb/README.md

-The aim of t his assignment is goin g to p redict the rating s of ac curacy , cl eanliness, check in, communication, location and value and ov erall re vi ew rating for a listing in Airbnb and explore the feasibility to do so.
-Data preprocess, models’ sele c t ion and perfo rmance evaluation of models are include d
+The aim of this assignment is going to predict the ratings of accuracy , cleanliness, checkin, communication, location and value and overall review rating for a listing in Airbnb and explore the feasibility to do so.
+Data preprocess, models’ selection and performance evaluation of models are included.

+Data source: The data listings.csv.gz and reviews .csv.gz as of 11th Sept 2022 were downloaded from Inside Airbnb website at http://insideairbnb.com/get the data/data/.
+There are 75 features and 7566 sam ples in the listings.csv at the beginnin.
+There are 6 features and 243183 samples in the reviews.csv.